Xilinx/Vitis_Model_Composer/QuickGuides/Connecting_AIE_to_HDL/README.md

 # Setting the HDL to AIE block

 The image below depicts the components that are needed to connect an HDL design to an AI Engine subsystem.
-In setting this connection, we should keep few design criteria in mind and set the parameters of the blocks accordingly.
-These design criteria are:
+In setting this connection, we should keep few input design criteria in mind and set the parameters of the blocks accordingly.
+These input design criteria are:

 1. The bit width of the tdata signal line (**W**).
 This is the bit width of the data in programmable logic.
 1. HDL design sample time (**T**).
 This sample time determines the target clock rate for which the HDL design will be synthesized.